-In this experiment, we consider a flow dynamic problem with a time-independent source $g$ fixed among all the samples, while the static permeability field $\kappa$ is varying among the samples.
-In the neural network, we take the input and output as
+In the second experiment, we consider flow in static channelized fields $\kappa$ and a time-independent source $g$ fixed among all the samples.
+The nonlinearity constant is chosen as $\alpha = 10$.
+The coefficient fields $\kappa$ differ in the conductivity value in channels.
+The high conductivity values in the two channels are parametrized by

-In the generation of samples, we consider independent and uniformly distributed initial conditions ${c_s}^0$.
-We pick $10$ different configurations of the permeability field $\kappa$, generate $10$ realizations of initial conditions ${c_s}^0$ for each configuration, and evolve the reduced-order dynamic process to obtain ${c_s}^n$ for $n = 1,2,\ldots,10$ .
-We remark that these simulation data provide a total of $1000$ samples of the pushforward map.
+where $\eta = (\eta_1, \eta_2)$ is taken from a uniform distribution in $[-0.5, 0.5]^2$.
+We use POD to extract 5 dominant modes from $1000$ snapshot solutions and construct POD nodal basis functions.
+In the neural network, we simply take the input and output as